 The Alberta Securities Commission (“ASC“) issued two notices today.
 The first was a warning about a company called “Claim Central” which purports to be an asset recovery agency claiming to be capable of recovering funds from the numerous binary financial scams that have targeted Canadians in the past.
 In order to activate a claim, Claim Central asks claimants to send them $550 in Bitcoin upfront.
 The ASC says that the scam is using the names of real persons in order to give it legitimacy.

-On SEDAR, the auditor of Softlab is listed as Saturna Group in Vancouver.
+The auditor of Softlab is Saturna Group in Vancouver.

 Its SEDAR profile says that it is in the business of industrial products.
-It’s press releases, however, say that it is a Blockchain incubator.
-There is no filing on SEDAR regarding a change of business to pivot into the disinfectant manufacturing industry, even though it appears that the existing disclosure record cannot be relied upon to fairly value its securities.
+It’s press releases, however, say that it is a Blockchain company.
+There is no filing on SEDAR regarding a change of business to pivot into the disinfectant manufacturing industry, even though it appears that the existing disclosure record cannot be relied upon by investors to fairly value its securities.

 Despite filings of press releases announcing material events including deals, contracts, acquisitions, debt covenants, joint ventures and allegedly a contract for the manufacturing of disinfectants, including for Covid-19 purposes, there appears to be not one material contract filed on SEDAR from 2018 to the present.

-Not too long ago, the Vancouver issuer stated that it was a “FinTech and Blockchain incubator,” and alluded to having a US entity that rented space in South Carolina to focus on Blockchain technology that it said it created to streamline an alleged due diligence and compliance process with data intelligence allegedly obtained from 200 global parters with proprietary technology.
+Not too long ago, the Vancouver issuer stated that it was a “FinTech and Blockchain incubator,” and alluded to having a US entity that rented space in South Carolina to focus on Blockchain technology that it said it had created in order to streamline alleged processes for due diligence and compliance using intelligence from 200 global parters.

-The issuer had also announced something called CatchCoin that is or was allegedly a Blockchain app with agreements allegedly entered into for the provision of services to catch coins.
-It says it raised $1.9 million to acquire that app.
-The app does not appear on the download pages on any app stores as at today’s date.
+The issuer also announced something called CatchCoin, which it stated is a Blockchain app, and it alleged that it had entered into agreements for the provision of services to catch coins.
+It raised $1.9 million to buy the coin-catching app.
+The app does not appear on the app pages of any app stores as at today’s date.
 Apparently, it disposed of substantially all of the undertaking of the CatchCoin $1.9 million investment but there are no material contracts in respect thereof on SEDAR.
-To whom it was disposed of and for what consideration for shareholders was not disclosed in that particular press release.
+To whom it was disposed of and for what consideration for shareholders has not been disclosed yet.

-A website for different technology that it stated on SEDAR was fully operational and generating revenues does not open.
+A website (link here) for different technology that it stated on SEDAR was fully operational and generating revenues does not open.